Youpu-Chen/JTools/README.md

 First, using `BowtieOutputNameGet` to generate the bwt output filename list.

 Second, using `DFRPMconvert` to get the RPM-normalized table (`RPM.normalized.csv` by default).

+## （6）miRNA frequency visualization

+Using the script `sample_freqplot.R` you could complete the basic visualization of the frequency of different length of miRNA in one sample.

+All you need to is to change the specified name in the script.

+# To be continued